How to Make a Collage in Lightroom

 A. IMPORT THE PHOTOS TO LIGHTROOM

 If your images have not already been imported to Lightroom, you will need to add them to Lightroom before you begin creating your collage.
 Start the import process, enter the settings you wish to use, choose the files to be imported, and select the destination for the imported photos.

 If you are importing new photos into Lightroom for the purpose of creating a collage, you will naturally want to have the editing process for each of the collage photos before you begin designing the collage.
 To make this stage of your workflow move more quickly, you can take advantage of the batch editing feature available in Lightroom.
-Another solution that will save you both time and effort is to use a photo edit service, like ShootDotEdit, to perfect your photos for you, then create your collage from those polished images.
+Another solution that will save you both time and effort is to use a photo editing service, like ShootDotEdit, to perfect your photos for you and then create your collage from those polished images.

 Once you have your photos imported into Lightroom, you are ready to create the workspace for your collage.
 From the Print panel in Lightroom, locate the Print Job menu and set the overall dimensions for your collage.

-This workspace should include enough space for the photos themselves, borders between them, and should you choose, a border around the outside of all of the photos.
+This workspace should include enough space for the photos themselves, borders between them, and, should you choose, a border around the outside of all of the photos.

 Next, you will want to create the individual spaces in the collage layout where your collage photos will live.
 You can add individual boxes in the size(s) of your choosing by using the “Add to Package” area in the Cells section of Lightroom’s Print menu.

 You can use the predefined box sizes in this menu or edit the dimensions to a custom size to better suit your images.
 Play with the placement, sizing, and spacing of the collage layout until you are satisfied with it.